jeanbmar/payload-s3-upload/README.md

  # Upload files to S3 in Payload CMS

-This plugin ensures safe filenames with Payload CMS database.
+This plugin sends uploaded files to Amazon S3 instead of writing them to the server file system.
 Resized images are properly supported.

 ## Why should I use this module?

 Payload team supports an official cloud storage plugin, different from this one.

-However, this plugin keeps things small and focused.
-You don't need to install Azure dependencies if you are using AWS.

-Also, this plugin allows configuring collection logic on the collection itself.
+The main difference is that this plugin allows configuring collection logic on the collection itself.

-Payload implementation requires to define collection-specific stuff from plugins inside the global payload configuration file, which is bad design imho!
+Payload implementation requires to define collection-specific stuff from plugins inside the global payload configuration file, which is (imho) bad design.

 ## Install